 Coaches can also provide tools to make tough situations run smoother.

 Another learning strategy activity for SEL training is elaboration.

 This involves creating exercises that get employees to elaborate on what they would do to solve a problem and create a solution.
 By talking through each step needed, employees will use emotions and feelings to describe their actions.

 This raises attention to how SEL can be woven into conflict resolution.
 And when employees can see how their emotional reactions to given situations affect them, they will understand how to change negative behavior they have not noticed in the past.

 What impact will SEL have on your company?

-We’ve discussed how social emotional learning is not only beneficial in the classroom, but also for adults on-the-job.
+We’ve discussed how social-emotional learning is not only beneficial in the classroom, but also for employees on the job.
 By incorporating certain training exercises around SEL, your employees will become more well-rounded.

 In addition, your company culture will reap the benefits as will your customers.